The odor from cigarette smoke is strong, pervasive, and often difficult to remove. This is a guide about removing cigarette smoke odors.

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 I am cleaning a home for someone who is allergic to cigarette smoke and the house just reeks of it.
-Any suggestions on how to get it out of the carpet and off the walls?

 What can I do to get cigarette smell out of my house?